hapax/hapax.github.io/assets/mindjam.md

 You will be constituted by this particular set of self-creative acts, and no others, forevermore.

-But are these decisions meaningful if they are pre-ordained?
+But are these decisions meaningful if they are pre-determined?
 <!-- If they are inevitable, don't they imply a lack of free will?-->
 This takes us to the problem of free will, perhaps the most hopelessly confused of the classical philosophical quandaries.